ruisinhofilipe/etch-a-sketch/README.md

 # etch-a-sketch

-I'll be creating a web version of something between a sketchpad and an Etch-A-Sketch.
+I'll be creating a web version of something between a sketchpad and an Etch-A-Sketch. - Final version